Last Updated on 16th May 2026 by peppe8o

 Prepare the Operating System

-sudo apt update -y && sudo apt upgrade -y
+sudo apt update -y && sudo apt full-upgrade -y

-You can use my Set Raspberry PI Swap Memory tutorial, and changing to 1000MB the Swap size.
+You can use my tutorial, and changing to 1000MB the Swap size.

 Install and Prepare the Database

-We need also to install a database.
+We also need to install a database.
 A good choice for Raspberry PI, compatible with ZoneMinder, is MariaDB.
 You can find more info on how to install and secure MariaDB in my LAMP on Raspberry PI tutorial.
 Nevertheless, the main commands are the following:

 sudo apt install mariadb-server -y